intel-iot-devkit/iot-devkit-samples/onboard-blink/README.md

 Create a new project on Intel(R) System Studio using this sample.
 Make sure the on-board LED or the external LED is connected to the board.

 ## Note

 Accessing device sensors, including LEDs, requires MRAA I/O operations.
+Mraa I/O operations require permissions to UNIX character devices and sysfs not commonly granted to normal users by default.
 To avoid permission issues:

-1. If you've already connected to your target, you'll need to kill the target tcf-agent and reboot the board before connecting with elevated privileges.
-More information is available [here](https://software.intel.com/en-us/developing-projects-with-intel-system-studio-c-creating-an-ssh-connection).
+1. You can run your application as root.
+If you've already connected to your target, click the disconnect button to kill the target tcf-agent on the device, or manually kill the process named 'agent' on the device.
+You can reboot the board or reconnect with elevated privileges as root.
+More information is available here.

 2. Connect to the target using passwordless (recommended) or with password-based SSH.